-At the end of the financial year, the Authority was responding to the coronavirus (COVID-19) pandemic.
+The Authority had a plan to deal with the challenges arising from the coronavirus (COVID-19) pandemic and continued to provide an effective operational response service throughout 2020/21, in addition to supporting partner agencies deliver community services to the most vulnerable.
 The narrative report considers the impact of the virus on the Authority in more detail further on within the narrative report.

-This Narrative Report provides information about Merseyside Fire and Rescue Authority (the Authority), including the key issues affecting the Authority in 2019/20 and the future.
-It also provides a summary of the financial position at 31st March 2020 and is structured as below:
+This Narrative Report provides information about Merseyside Fire and Rescue Authority (the Authority), including the key issues affecting the Authority in 2020/21 and the future.
+It also provides a summary of the financial position at 31st March 2021 and is structured as below:

-- Background to the Authority & Key Information - The Authority 2019/20 Non-Financial Performance - The 2019/20 Revenue Budget and Financial Challenge - 2019/20 Revenue Outturn Position - Reserves - Capital Strategy and Capital Programme 2019/20 to 2023/24 - Treasury Management - Balance Sheet Financial Position at 31st March 2020 - Future Financial Challenge / Corporate Risks (including COVID-19)
+- Background to the Authority & Key Information - The Authority 2020/21 Non-Financial Performance - The 2020/21 Revenue Budget and Financial Challenge - 2020/21 Revenue Outturn Position - Reserves - Capital Strategy and Capital Programme 2020/21 to 2024/25 - Treasury Management - Balance Sheet Financial Position at 31st March 2021 - The COVID-19 challenge - Future Financial Challenge and Corporate Risks

-This is followed by an explanation of the Financial Statements, including information on significant transactions during 2019/20.
+This is followed by an explanation of the Financial Statements, including information on significant transactions during 2020/21.